jeguzzi/coppeliasim-aseba/README.md

   - [x] RC sensor
   - [x] microphones

 Like for the Thymio, the object model is taken directly from Enki.
-With respect to Enki/Aseba playground, coppeliaSim together with this plugin, share this features:
+With respect to Enki/Aseba playground, coppeliaSim together with this plugin, shares these features:
-  - simulate one or more e-puck, emulating the Aseba-based firmware (and are therefore compatible with Aseba Studio).
+  - simulate one or more e-puck, emulating the Aseba-based firmware (therefore compatible with Aseba Studio).
   - motors, proximity sensors, camera

 In addition to the list presented before for the Thymio, this simulation adds specific e-puck features:
+  - 8 red LED on the ring
+  - green body LED
-  - LEDs
+  - green front LED
   - accelerometer
   - gyroscope
-  - basic support for rc, microphones, battery, and selector.
+  - basic support for rc, microphones, battery, and selector
   - customizable e-puck Aseba node